TienTrinh-Tran/Factor_Comparison/README.md

 In summary, the program automates the retrieval, extraction, comparison, and output of rating factors for requested risks, allowing for easy analysis and identification of changes in factors between previous and current quarters.

-Notes:
-I have chosen to create separate scripts for Auto and Home, even though the majority of the code is the same.
-This decision was made to simplify maintenance and enhancement efforts.
-The requirements for these two lines of business can differ significantly in various aspects.
-Moreover, having separate scripts improves readability and comprehension for team members who may not have much experience with the Python programming language.